Qwilr Page Design Tips

 Placing contrasting colors as background and texts

-Check our chart below to see some good and bad examples of background and text color combinations.
+Check out the chart below for examples of effective and ineffective background and text color combinations.

 Tip #5: Text Hierarchy and Readability